ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

       Specifies the list of variables that need to be simulated by the observation operator.
 Valid values: ``[totalSnowDepth]``

    ``obsdatain:``
       This section specifies information about the observation input data.
+See :jedi:`JEDI File documentation <inside/conventions/files_and_components.html#files>`.

       ``engine:``
-         This section specifies parameters required for the file matching engine.
+         A type of file provider (e.g., HDF5, BUFR, NetCDF).
+Attributes in this section provide information required for the file matching engine.

          ``type:``
             Specifies the type of input observation data.
 Valid values: ``H5File`` | ``OBS`` | ``bufr``